Hurwitz Theory of Elliptic Orbifolds, I: Shifted-symmetric polynomials

-Note that the results of this paper verify Theorem \ref{modular1} only for averages of functions against the weight ${\bf w}_N$, rather than the more general weight ${\bf w}_{N,\eta}$.
-The case of $\eta\neq \emptyset$ is proven in future work, thus verifying what was a conjecture in the first version of this paper:
+The results of this paper verify Theorem \ref{modular1} only for averages of functions against the weight ${\bf w}_N$, rather than the more general weight ${\bf w}_{N,\eta}$.
+The case of $\eta\neq \emptyset$ is proven in \cite{engel}, thus verifying what was a conjecture in the first version of this paper: